This week, we'd like you to write a scene that includes a happy ending

 “I was interested!
 You were a child of my blood, the baby I wouldn’t have to plant a tree to remember.
 But, you were more the child of your father.
 Air, not Earth.
 I couldn’t teach you of the air.
 He could, he did.
 He did, and was so smug.”
 Tam waved a hand to dismiss the thoughts of Graleon. “’Bet, I have always loved you, always wanted to have you with me.
 It just didn’t happen the way I wished.”

-Lyabet took a deep breath, some of the anger receding as she began to see her mother in a new way.
+Lyabet drew a breath, the anger receding as she made a quick decision.
 “Maybe it’s time we got to know each other.
-Perhaps we have some catching up to do.”
-Tam looked at her daughter with raised brows, waiting.
-“Go get Barry, we need to go back now, time is different here.”
+Perhaps we have some catching up to do.
+Get Barry, we need to go back now, time is different here.”

 Chuck wasn’t sure what woke him.
 A change in air temperature, a thump in the backyard, but he jumped from the sofa where he’d dozed off.
 “Beth?
 Beth is that you? “